tawnkramer/sdsandbox/README.md

 ## Summary

 Use Unity 3d game engine to simulate car physics in a 3d world.
 Generate image steering pairs to train a neural network.
-Uses comma ai training code with NVidia NN topology.
+Uses NVidia PilotNet NN topology.
 Then validate the steering control by sending images to your neural network and feed steering back into the simulator to drive.

 ## Some videos to help you get started